-Since we’re about to release our amazing Sublime Sports Bra, we wanted to get some fitness tips from an expert.
+Since we’ve just released our amazing Sublime Sports Bra, we wanted to get some fitness tips from an expert.

 Amy Jordan, Creator and CEO of WundaBar Pilates and inventor of the WundaFormer, is not only a fitness expert but also a successful entrepreneur and thriving mom of two.
 WundaBar Pilates has nine studios and a patented machine called WundaFormer, an all-in-one Pilates Reformer, Wunda Chair, jump board, and ballet barre.

 Amy has firsthand knowledge of how hard it can be for busy and expectant moms to find time to work out.
 But she also knows the incredible physical and mental benefits of exercising.
 She graciously and candidly answered all of our pregnancy and postpartum fitness questions and provided easy and effective exercises to do at home.

 What's your best fitness advice for pregnant women?

 So often pregnant mamas get hung up on gaining weight.
 My best advice is to focus on the fact that you are making a human!
 Your body needs more support and size to do so.
 Make fuel-oriented food choices to gain weight steadily rather than spiking up in spurts, and you'll be just fine.
 I used to turn around at my OB appointments so I couldn’t see the scale.
 I didn't want it to make me feel bad when I was feeling great doing the work of a mama!

 Can Pilates help women through pregnancy and delivery?